-Ethan Jorgensen-Earp is a member of the firm's Public Policy & Regulation Group and a Washington, D.C., senior public affairs advisor with considerable experience in healthcare and life sciences policy development and government affairs.
-He develops and executes legislative and regulatory strategies for the firm's nonprofit and private sector healthcare clients, including patient, provider and life sciences organizations, as well as hospitals and health systems.
+Ethan Jorgensen-Earp is a member of the firm's Public Policy & Regulation Group and a Washington, D.C., senior policy advisor with a decade of experience in policy development and government affairs, with a strong focus on healthcare and appropriations.
+He develops and executes legislative and regulatory strategies for the firm's nonprofit and private sector clients, and has extensive experience in coalition building, strategy and alliance development, and strategic communications.

 Before joining the AAP, Mr. Jorgensen-Earp served as a research associate in the Transformation Center at America's Essential Hospitals (AEH).
 He performed research on numerous issues related to healthcare quality initiatives and implementation of Affordable Care Act (ACA) provisions in hospitals and health systems catering primarily to the Medicaid population.